idkjs/reason-urql-subscriptions-demo/README.md

 $ cd node_modules/reason-urql && yarn install && yarn build
 ```

+For whatever reason, installing with `pnpm` causes problems.

 App will be on `http://localhost:4000/`.
 Graphiql will be on `http://localhost:4000/graphql`.